 I love clothing swaps- If you have read my blog, you know it’s one of my favorite ways to refresh the kids’ wardrobes (and my own).
+Now that the kids have grown into adult-sized clothing, I’m always looking for a good swap that will have clothes in all of our sizes.

 This is one of our family traditions, even since Bubs was a baby.
 My brother and I grew up doing this, too.
 I’m not sure if winter holiday light displays on residential properties are big in other parts of the country, but here in Southern California, it’s serious business.
 Some of these houses put the Griswold’s to shame.